 Considering that the drive-axle ratio impacts a truck's available top-end speed, ability to pull heavy loads, and overall fuel economy, fleet managers must choose carefully.

 However, with numerous axle ratio options available with medium-duty trucks, how does a fleet manager determine which is right for the application?

 Tips to Understand Drive-Axle Ratios

-The starting point is to understand what the drive-axle ratio means and how it affects truck performance.
+The starting point is to understand the drive-axle ratio and how it affects truck performance.